 - Ensure that volunteers receive full information about their area of volunteering and their responsibilities to NHS Borders.
-This will include information about disciplinary and grievance procedures for volunteers and about their rights and responsibilities if something goes wrong. - Provide volunteers with induction and training in the specific tasks to be undertaken, and ongoing opportunities for learning and development. - Ensure that volunteers are given the same opportunities as staff to contribute to the decision-making processes of the team and NHS Borders.
-Procedures will be put in place to enable the views of volunteers to be represented.
+This will include information about problem solving procedures for volunteers and about their rights and responsibilities if something goes wrong. - Provide volunteers with induction and training in the specific tasks to be undertaken, core statutory and mandatory training and ongoing opportunities for learning and development. - Ensure that volunteers are given the same opportunities as staff to contribute to the decision-making processes of the team and NHS Borders.
+Procedures will be put in place to enable the views of volunteers to be represented. - All volunteers are required to undergo formal refresher training every three years.
+Training can be offered through eLearning or classroom based depending on individual circumstances.